RCDs Explained and the reason to check them every 6 months.

 If it detects electricity flowing down an unintended path, such as through a person who has touched a live part, it will switch the circuit off instantly, reducing the risk of death or serious injury.

 RCDs can help protect you from electric shock in potentially dangerous areas such as bathrooms and gardens.
-Using electricity when you maybe wet significantly increases the risk of electric shock.
-If you are wet and make contact with the ground, it’s easy for electricity to flow through you.
+Using electricity when you may be wet significantly increases the risk of electric shock.
+If you are wet and contact the ground, it’s easy for electricity to flow through you.

-So it’s very important to have RCD protection when using electrical equipment in these areas.
+So, it’s particularly important to have RCD protection when using electrical equipment in these areas.
 If you don’t, a job like mowing the lawn could turn into a deadly disaster should you cut the lead.

 RCDs are available as fixed, socket or portable.

-Fixed RCDs – are installed into the fusebox and can provide protection to
+Fixed RCDs – are installed into the fuse boards and can provide protection to

 Individual or groups of circuits.
 A fixed RCD provides the highest level of protection.
 It protects all sockets and connected appliances on any circuit.